Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 The `poster_file_path` field is optional.
 This is for if you want to upload a custom playlist cover instead of using the auto-generated one from Plex.
 This upload only happens during initial creation of the playlist

+`filter_genre` is also optional.
+This field is used to filter out unwanted tracks by genre.
+A use case could be removing pesky Christmas songs infiltrating your playlist in the off-season.

 A completed Plex section looks like this:

 ```